 “Fabio; Vladilena’s manager; I couldn’t help but notice you in those shoots, and I love you your hair!”

-Kane frowned; she had died her long hair a violet color.
+Kane frowned; she had died her long hair a violet colour.

-“Anyway, I would like to offer you a modeling position with us.”
+“Anyway, I would like to offer you a modelling position with us.”